osmanatam/CrazyBash/README.md

-"You Are Working At SecurityBug As a Penetration Tester, And At Your'e Coffe Break, Joy, Your'e Friend, Wanted To Challenge You
+"You Are Working At SecurityBug As a Penetration Tester, And At Your'e Coffee Break, Joy, Your'e Friend, Wanted To Challenge You
 With Some Shell Script He Made Only For You.

 Joy Made A Shell Script With A Username And A Password, So You Can Log Back To Your Account At Your Company.